Why you should consider opening an offshore bank account

 You may also want to look for an entity that has the most prudent lending policies.

-Ideally, a bank should have a loan-to-deposit ratio below 90% and have high quality loan portfolio to ensure their feasibility and profitability.
+Ideally, a bank should have a loan-to-deposit ratio below 90% and have high-quality loan portfolio to ensure their feasibility and profitability.

 A safe bank has low levels of non-performing loans, borrowed money over which the debtor has not made their scheduled payments for at least 90 days.
-Ideally the non-performing loans should be less than 1% of its total gross loans.
+Ideally, the non-performing loans should be less than 1% of its total gross loans.

-For instance, during Cypriot banking crisis in 2013, on average banks had a loan-to-deposit ratio over 200% and a frightening 17% of non-performing loans.
+For instance, during the Cypriot banking crisis in 2013, on average banks had a loan-to-deposit ratio over 200% and a frightening 17% of non-performing loans.
 We all saw what happened later – depositors had to bail-in banks.

 You might want to bank in an institution that does not gamble your money investing in derivative financial products.
 For instance, Andorran banks, where exposure to high-risk investments is anecdotal.